 We have conformation that the old wooden tower at Mt.
 Nowa Nowa and Stringers Knob have sadly been destroyed.
 All FLO's are OK.

-We are waiting for more details on structual damage.
+The Mt.
+Jersey West's cabin was singed by the radiant heat.
+We are waiting for more details on any other towers with structual damage.

 PLEASE NOTE: "PUBLIC ACCESS TO SITE" MEANS EXACTLY WHAT IT SAYS: ACCESS TO THE SITE ONLY.
 IT DOES NOT MEAN ACCESS TO THE LOOKOUT.